latagore/lhl-tinyapp/README.md

 # TinyApp project
 TinyApp is a server that shortens URLs, similar to bit.ly, goo.gl and tinyurl.com.
 It is built with Node and Express.
+The pages are built with Foundation so the website is responsive.

 ## Quick start
 1. Install [node.js](https://nodejs.org/en/download/).